KGHM Polska Miedź: Integration

-On December 6, 2011, the management boards of KGHM Polska Miedź SA and Quadra FNX Mining Ltd. signed an agreement on the takeover of the Canadian enterprise by KGHM.
-On February 20, 2012, the general meeting of shareholders of Quadra FNX Mining Ltd. accepted the transaction of a friendly takeover of 100% of shares in the company Quadra FNX by KGHM Polska Miedź SA, and on March 5, 2012, the above transaction was closed.
+On 6 December 2011, the management boards of KGHM Polska Miedź SA and Quadra FNX Mining Ltd. signed an agreement on the takeover of the Canadian enterprise by KGHM.
+On 20 February 2012, the general meeting of shareholders of Quadra FNX Mining Ltd. accepted the transaction of a friendly takeover of 100% of shares in the company Quadra FNX by KGHM Polska Miedź SA, and on 5 March 2012, the above transaction was closed.

 Since then, Quadra FNX has been operating under the new name of KGHM International Ltd. The transaction value amounted to approximately $2.9 billion.
 The purchase was financed with funds of KGHM After the acquisition, the size of the combined resource base is 37.4 million tons of copper (fourth largest deposit in the world).
 The combined annual copper production was then 526 thousand tonnes.
 One of the key assets of KGHM International Ltd. is the Sierra Gorda field in Atacama Desert.
 The deposit is located in Chile and contains 1.3 billion tons of ore rich in copper, gold and molybdenum.

 Recent developments

 In May 2015, a new production line was launched at the Nitroerg plant in Bieruń.

 In 2022, the company announced plans to invest in the renewable energy sector, especially in offshore wind farms, and potential acquisitions of finished photovoltaic farms projects.
 The company is also preparing a series of investments connected to buying, processing and preparing copper-bearing scrap.
-Asked about the potential impact of the 2022 Russian invasion of Ukraine on the company, KGHM's CEO Marcin Chludzinski responded that it "would not have a significant impact on the company's operations" and that potential sanctions on Russian copper would be positive for the company.
+Asked about the potential impact of the 2022 Russian invasion of Ukraine on the company, KGHM's President of the Management Board Marcin Chludzinski responded that it "would not have a significant impact on the company's operations" and that potential sanctions on Russian copper would be positive for the company.

 In May 2022, KGHM was represented in the Polish delegation headed by Polish President Andrzej Duda and Prime Minister Mateusz Morawiecki at the 2022 Davos World Economic Forum as part of the promotion of the Polish economy.
 The same year, the company also signed an agreement with US-based company NuScale Power to implement small modular nuclear reactor (SMR) technology in Poland.
 The first power plant is to be in operation by 2029.

 In 2023, the company announced a multi-million investment project in the Legnica Copper Smelter and Refinery in an effort to protect the environment.
 The project aims to nearly completely eliminate arsenic and mercury emissions thanks to a new Post-Process Gas Treatment Plant.